FritjoffS/cheklista/README.md

 - ✅ Edge 90+
 - ✅ Samsung Internet 14+

-## Säkerhet
+## Security

-- All data krypteras under transport (HTTPS)
+- All data encrypted in transit (HTTPS)
-- Firebase säkerhetsregler skyddar användardata
+- Firebase security rules protect user data
-- Ingen känslig data lagras lokalt
+- No sensitive data stored locally
-- Regelbundna säkerhetsuppdateringar
+- Regular security updates

-## Utveckling
+## Development

-### Föreslagna förbättringar
+### Suggested Improvements
-- [ ] Offline-synkronisering
+- [ ] Offline synchronization
-- [ ] Bilagor och bilder
+- [ ] Attachments and images
-- [ ] Kategorisering av checklistor
+- [ ] Checklist categorization
-- [ ] Export till PDF/Excel
+- [ ] Export to PDF/Excel
-- [ ] Påminnelser och deadlines
+- [ ] Reminders and deadlines
-- [ ] Röstinmatning
+- [ ] Voice input
-- [ ] Återkommande checklistor
+- [ ] Recurring checklists

-### Bidrag
+### Contributing
-Förslag och förbättringar välkomnas!
-Skapa gärna issues eller pull requests.
+Suggestions and improvements are welcome!
+Feel free to create issues or pull requests.

-## Licens
+## License

-Detta projekt är open source och tillgängligt under MIT-licensen.
+This project is open source and available under the MIT License.

 ## Support

-För support och frågor, kontakta utvecklaren eller skapa ett issue på GitHub.
+For support and questions, contact the developer or create an issue on GitHub.

 ---

-**Cheklista** - Din smarta följeslagare för att hålla ordning på allt! 📋✨
+**Cheklista** - Your smart companion for keeping track of everything! 📋✨